robin-na/robin-na.github.io/index.md

 I am a first-year PhD student in [Information Technology](https://mitsloan.mit.edu/faculty/academic-groups/information-technology/about-us) at [MIT Sloan School of Management](https://mitsloan.mit.edu/), broadly interested in contributing to trustworthy artificial intelligence in our society.
 To do this, I study interactions between machine learning and social systems in two main streams.

-In one stream, I explore how to advance research methodologies in social and organizational science through adaptive experimentation and interpretable machine learning.
-This contributes to my ultimate goal of developing a better understanding of how the omnipresence of algorithmic decision-making influences our knowledge ecology.
+In one stream, I explore how to advance research methodologies in social and organizational science through integrative/adaptive experiment and interpretable machine learning.
+This contributes to the second stream, which is to develop a better understanding of how the omnipresence of algorithmic decision-making influences our knowledge ecology.
 Optimistically, how can algorithms help us expand our knowledge by connecting the dots and revealing rich dimensions of subtleties previously less explored by humans?
-Pessimistically, how can algorithmic biases perpetuate social stratification and/or contribute to polarization and suboptimal collective performance?
+Pessimistically, how can algorithmic biases perpetuate social stratification or contribute to polarization and suboptimal collective performance?

 <!---
 broadly interested in deploying various computational methods to understand collective human behaviors in IT-driven society.
 Such methods include network analysis, natural language processing, reinforcement learning, causal inference, and adaptive experiments.
 My ambitious research goal is to employ IT in a way that contributes to society where diverse ideas and backgrounds are appreciated while preventing polarization and discrimination that can be caused by social media and machine learning algorithms.
 This explains my current interests in algorithmic fairness and social network.